medialab/quinoa-vis-modules/README.md

 - React components with a consistent API
 - parsing and mapping script aimed at manipulating data according to a specific visualization type

-These components are particularly designed to   :

-* dynamically update in case of change in data source, data mapping parameters and visualization params.
-They are given data as a string, and handle its parsing, mapping and rendering.
-* behave in the same way according to the same API, despite the differences of data structures and parameters shape accross visualization types
+These components are particularly designed to behave in the same way according to the same API, despite the differences of data structures and parameters shape accross visualization types

-They can temporarily have an inner state different from the one provided in their props, in order to allow application-state-independent navigation behaviors in the vis.
+They are stateful components, because they can temporarily have an inner state different from the one provided in their props, in order to allow application-state-independent navigation behaviors in the vis.

 # Install